marlowe-contrib/marlowe-oracle-service/README.md

 export APPLY_URL='COMPLETE ME'
 ```

-We can find a working Marlowe Runtime instance at https://marlowe-runtime-preprod-web.scdev.aws.iohkdev.io[^3].
-The Marlowe script address is `addr_test1wrv9l2du900ajl27hk79u07xda68vgfugrppkua5zftlp8g0l9djk` for Preprod and the UTxO ref of the validator is `c59678b6892ba0fbeeaaec22d4cbde17026ff614ed47cea02c47752e5853ebc8#1`[^4].
-The address can be found on a network explorer like Cexplorer[^5] or obtained using the validator and a utility like Lucid's validatorToAddress function[^6].
-You can also find a running instance of the Apply Service here: https://3000-magnetic-gladness-fw5d6k.us1.demeter.run/apply.
+For preprod, we provide a file [.preprod.env](.preprod.env) with some of these environment variables already set up.
+The missing variables are the signing key, which is specific for your address, and the MAS url.
+For information on how to run the MAS, you can check out the [github](https://github.com/marlowe-contrib/marlowe-apply-service).

 Besides, we need to include the token or key corresponding to the provider we want to use.
 Currently, MOS supports Maestro and Blockfrost.
 We must include one (and only one) of the following environment variables: